-Wild Jungle Peanuts are beautiful heirloom nuts, wild-crafted by the Ashuar tribe of the Amazon.
+Wild Jungle Peanuts are beautiful heirloom nuts, wild-crafted by the Shuar tribe of the Amazon.
 These amazing heirloom peanuts are quite likely the original ancestors to all the commercial nuts grown today.
 Beautiful to behold, they're long and lean, with a deep chocolate-colored stripe.

-Subtle yet rich, aromatic and earthy yet different from regular peanuts as wild strawberries are from bland, commercial ones.
+Subtle yet rich, aromatic, and earthy yet different from regular peanuts as wild strawberries are from bland, commercial ones.
 They're also a nutritional revelation containing all 9 essential aminos, methionine, the beautifying oleic acid, all the while loaded with protein, heart-healthy mono-unsaturated oil, vitamin E, and much more.
-Unlike domestic peanuts, organic wild jungle peanuts are free of aflatoxin and are a sustainable rain forest product.
+Unlike domestic peanuts, organic wild jungle peanuts are free of aflatoxin and are a sustainable rainforest product.

 The peanut, while grown in tropical and subtropical regions throughout the world is native to the Western Hemisphere.
 It probably originated in South America and spread throughout the New World as Spanish explorers discovered the peanut's versatility.
 When the Spaniards returned to Europe, peanuts went with them.
 Later, traders were responsible for spreading peanuts to Asia and Africa.
 Peanuts, also known as groundnuts, are now grown in 108 countries.

 Many of the natural regions where wild peanuts grow are being threatened by modern development pressures and the wild strains of peanuts are threatened along with the ancient communities that live in these forests.
-Foods Alive peanuts are harvested by the Ashuar people of southern Ecuador, an area with incredible richness in biodiversity.
+Foods Alive peanuts are harvested by the Shuar people of southern Ecuador, an area with incredible richness in biodiversity.